California is one of the largest states in America and the world. This state has many ecosystems, great weather, a sunny climate, and a large space.

 This is another group of different snakes in California that you would likely come across.

-These snakes go by various common names such as the brown snake, gentle brown snake, Oregon warm snake, pacific ground snake, etc.
+These snakes are known by various common names, such as the brown snake, gentle brown snake, Oregon warm snake, and Pacific ground snake.

-These snakes are one of the very few that you would see in Urban areas of California.
+These snakes are among the very few you would see in Urban areas of California.

-The adult sharp-tailed snake measures up to 12-18 inches in length.
-They have a banded coloring and are famous for their sharp tail.
+The adult sharp-tailed snake measures 12-18 inches in length.
+It has banded coloring and is famous for its sharp tail.

 The Sharp-tailed snakes are specifically known as burrowing species.

-They are known for burrowing; as such, you would often find them in soft soils where they can easily dig, move around and find slugs.
+They are known for burrowing, so they are often found in soft soils where they can easily dig, move around, and find slugs.

 It is important to note that they aren’t poisonous.
 Finding this type of snake out in the open space is difficult.